mhaye20/PipedriveSheets/README.md

 ## Features

-- **Fetch Pipedrive Data**: Import deals, persons, organizations, activities, leads, and products based on saved filters.
+- **Fetch Pipedrive Data**: Import deals, persons, organizations, activities, leads, and products based on saved filters or fetch all data.
 - **Customizable Columns**: Select which fields to display in your sheet.
 - **Two-Way Sync**: Edit data in Google Sheets™ and push changes back to Pipedrive.
 - **Team Collaboration**: Share filters and column preferences with your team.